jgraph/www.diagrams.net-source/_posts/2021-08-18-sketch-online-whiteboard.md

 <br />[<img src="/assets/img/blog/sketch-theme-tutorial.png" style="width=100%;max-width:600px;height:auto;" alt="Sketch editor theme is currently being developed">](https://app.diagrams.net/?splash=0&ui=sketch&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fmaster%2Fblog%2Fboard-visual-tutorial.drawio)
 <br />_[Open this tutorial diagram in the Sketch whiteboard editor theme at diagrams.net](https://app.diagrams.net/?splash=0&ui=sketch&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fmaster%2Fblog%2Fboard-visual-tutorial.drawio)_

+This editor theme is also used in our [draw.io for Notion Chrome extension](https://chrome.google.com/webstore/detail/drawio-for-notion/plhaalebpkihaccllnkdaokdoeaokmle) that allows you to [embed, edit and store single-page diagrams in Notion](/blog/store-diagrams-notion.html).

 ## Use the diagrams.net online whiteboard

-1. Open the diagram above in diagrams.net usting the Sketch editor theme.
+1. Open the diagram above in diagrams.net using the Sketch editor theme.
    * Alternatively, if you have [sketch.diagrams.net](https://sketch.diagrams.net) already open, drag the ``.png`` image from this page into that browser tab - the image contains all of the diagram information with individual shapes.
 2. If prompted, choose where you want to save the file.
 3. Resize your browser to line the tutorial up with the interface elements.